mkdocstrings/griffe/docs/guide/users/extending.md

 ### Full example

-The following example shows how one could write a "dynamic docstrings" extension that dynamically import objects that declare their docstrings dynamically, to improve support for such docstrings.
+The following example shows how one could write a "dynamic docstrings" extension that dynamically imports objects that declare their docstrings dynamically, to improve support for such docstrings.
 The extension is configurable to run only on user-selected objects.

 Package structure (or just write your extension in a local script):